 Walking in the woods lowers blood pressure and levels of cortisol.
 Spending time outside reduces mental fatigue and stress.
 It helps with migraines.
 It combats depression and anxiety.

 Outside is good for you.

 Einstein once said, “I fear the day that technology will surpass our human interaction.
 The world will have a generation of idiots.”
 Yup.
 Depressed, stressed out, overwhelmed idiots paying two hundred dollar a month for a cable bill while spending an average of ten minutes outside per day.
 That’s us.
 Generation ABC, XYZ, FOX, and E!

 White noise.
 Busy signals.
 Traffic jams.
 Technical difficulties.

 Inside, you are literally confined into a box.
 This is suffocating.
 You are fenced in.
 Being caged inside increases the selfish gene.
 It triggers survival instincts.
 This de-emphasizes the importance of relationships and of human connection.
 Outside, the further you go past the confines of your concrete jungle, the more you will find yourself living in the moment.
 Being spontaneous.
 Your senses awakened.

 Overdose on life.

 Smell the rain.
 Take a walk around the block.
-Ruin your favorite shoes stomping around in puddles.
+Ruin your favorite shoes by stomping around in puddles.
 Nature is the brain’s magic medicine.
 It makes you feel a certain kind of way.
-Clear your mind.
-Get grounded.
-Experience the effects of living your life.
+Clear your mind, get grounded, and experience the effects of living your life.